UgnilJoZ/geolog/doc/API.md

 ## Authentication
-The `Authorization` header follows the form `Token abccdeff`, where `abccdeff` is the hex representation of a record ID in the `devices` table.
+The `Authorization` header follows the form `Token abccdeff`, where `abccdeff` is the base64 representation of a record ID in the `devices` table.

 ## Endpoints
 ### `POST /v1/points`